Habitant token: History

 The following year (1871) the Uniform Currency Act received royal assent, which set the denominations for Canadian currency officially against a decimal-based dollar.

-Later Production of Muled Varieties
+Later production of muled varieties

 In 1850, London engraver W.J.
-Taylor purchased a number of coining tools and dies from the Soho Mint, where the original Habitant tokens (along with many subsequent Lower Canadian issues) had been created.
+Taylor purchased a number of coining tools and dies from the Soho Mint, where the original tokens (along with many subsequent Lower Canadian issues) had been created.
 He started to create a number of restrikes of coins using the original dies.
 All of the varieties he produced were mules, containing the reverse from one coin design matched with the obverse of another.
-He is known to have created mules using the reverse of the 1837 Habitant token and the obverse of the later "Front View" Bank of Montreal penny from 1842 in copper, brass, and silver.
+He is known to have created mules using the reverse of the 1837 token and the obverse of the later "front view" Bank of Montreal penny from 1842 in copper, brass, and silver.

 Design

-Detail of an image of an "habitant" on the back of a Banque Canadienne One Dollar bill from the early 19th century.
+Detail of an image of an on the back of a one-dollar bill from the early 19th century.